zammad/zammad-user-documentation/advanced/ticket-templates.rst

 .. warning::

-   With version 5.3 Zammad is able to detect "dirty fields".
+   With version 5.3 Zammad is able to detect "field collisions".
    This means: If you previously filled in data in a field that's supposed to be filled by the template, Zammad *will not* overwrite the field with the template data.

    Instead it will keep your version of the field.
    This allows you to e.g. fill in the customer before applying the template. 🎉